cogentcore/core/README.md

 # TODO

+* scrolling in tabview is reverting to first tab -- tried fixing move2d but didn't work?

 * would be a lot faster if textbuf held the markup text and views just read off of that -- then switching buffers would be instant.  might make it easier to protect the updating too -- views don't get a crack at anything until it is updated.. -- also ideally do a diff for re-open, and only re-highlight areas that are changed.  as a first pass, at least testing for identity would save a lot of time for most post-save actions.